Tokenizing Elevation Values for Consistent Depth

 Symptom Root Cause Resolution

 Build fails with undefined CSS variable or broken alias chains Token generation script outputs malformed JSON or misses recursive alias resolution in the compiler AST.
-Execute npm run tokens:build -- --dry-run to inspect the intermediate AST.
+Execute npm run tokens:build -- --verbose to inspect the intermediate output.
 Verify all alias chains terminate at primitive values.
-Enforce strict JSON schema validation (ajv-cli validate -s schema.json -d tokens.json) before compilation.
+Enforce strict JSON schema validation (npx ajv validate -s schema.json -d tokens.json) before compilation.

 Visual regression flags depth mismatches despite passing unit tests Browser-specific shadow rendering differences (WebKit vs Blink) or missing @supports fallbacks for complex box-shadow stacks.
 Inject computed style snapshots into CI artifacts.
-Use Playwright/Cypress getComputedStyle() assertions to validate exact box-shadow strings against token baselines.
-Add @supports (box-shadow: 0 0 0) guards for legacy environments.
+Use Playwright getComputedStyle() assertions to validate exact box-shadow strings against token baselines.

 Token drift detected in PR reviews Manual overrides in component CSS bypassing the token registry (e.g., inline z-index: 9999 or hardcoded shadows).
-Enforce Stylelint rules at lint time.
-Configure declaration-property-value-disallowed-list to block raw box-shadow, z-index, and transform values outside the token layer.
+Enforce Stylelint declaration-property-value-disallowed-list to block raw box-shadow and z-index values outside the token layer.
 Fail PRs on violation.

 CI Log Pattern Example: